What is the Difference Between Pressure Washing and Power Washing?

 Which Type of Cleaning is Better for my Home?

 Both power washing and pressure washing can be used for your home.
 Similar results can be attained using either method.
-The main difference between the two is the water temperature.
+The main difference between pressure vs power washing services is the water temperature.
 Power washing uses hot water to accomplish the cleaning.
-Pressure washing uses normal temperature water and high pressure.
+Pressure washing uses normal temperature water and high-pressure equipment.
 It can remove dirt, algae, and grime.

 What is Power Washing?